julienschmidt/bawang/docs/reports/final_report.md

 ML: Michael Loipführer, JS: Julien Schmidt

-- P2P Protocol Design: ML, JS
+- P2P Protocol Design: ML, JS (jointly)
-- Message Parsing and Packing: mostly JS
+- P2P Message Parsing and Packing: mostly JS
 - P2P Handshake Implementation: ML
+- API Message Parsing and Packing: mostly JS
 - API Protocol Logic: mostly ML
-- P2P Round logic: JS
+- Onion Round Logic: JS
+- Onion Relay Implementation: mostly ML
 - CI: JS
-- Documentation: ML, JS
+- Documentation: ML, JS (more)

 ## Effort Spent

 We mainly worked together intensively on the project on three weekends (23./24.
 May, 06./07.
 June, 10./11.
 July) and independently on some additional days before the midterm report.
 As a final implementation sprint we both worked more intensively on the project during the last week before the submission due date, i.e. from the 7.
 Sep to 13.
 Sep.
+In total, both team members spent a similar effort.